Addressing Widespread Talent Shortages in Western Economies Through Nearshoring in Latin America

 For global leaders and multilateral organizations gathered at the recent World Economic Forum to discuss commerce, global value chains, and other key trade agenda issues, the answer is meticulous planning with cautious optimism.

-We’ve compiled a few compelling figures that paint a picture of the rigid labor market and quickly outlined strategies to help senior executives grasp the devastating blow of the global health crisis on the shortage.
+We’ve compiled a few compelling figures that paint a picture of the rigid labor market and quickly outlined strategies that include nearshoring in Latin America and offshoring to the Philippines.

 10 Pressing Statistics That Capture the Global Talent Shortage